aprilwebster/conversation-simple/README.md

 # Food-Coach

-This application demonstrates how the Conversation service uses tone along with intents and entities in a simple chat interface.
+This application demonstrates how the Conversation service can be adapted to use tone along with intents and entities in a simple chat interface.

 ![Demo GIF](readme_images/demo.gif?raw=true)